agnieszkablu/agnieszkablu/README.md

 ## 👩‍💻 About Me

-I'm a Senior Front End / WordPress Developer with extensive experience in building responsive, performant, and pixel-perfect websites.
+I'm a Front End / WordPress Developer with extensive experience in building responsive, performant, and pixel-perfect websites.
 With a strong background in front-end development, I excel in creating custom WordPress themes, designing user-friendly interfaces, and maintaining client relationships.
 My career has focused on working with international clients and remote teams to deliver high-quality, timely solutions.

 👀 Currently, I'm seeking new opportunities as a WordPress Developer focused on React-based block development or as a React.js Developer.
 I am eager to bring my expertise in WordPress, React, and front-end best practices to a dynamic and innovative team.